Sudaraka88/PAN-GWES/README.md

     git clone https://github.com/Sudaraka88/pangwes_conda

 > Alternatively, you can click the \<\>Code button at the top right and
-> click Download ZIP, afterwards, unzip the repo.
+> click Download ZIP.
+Afterwards, unzip the repo.

 4. Build the repo